 We recently had the pleasure of hosting world renowned Functional Medicine Practitioner and body transformation expert Christian Maurice for his 3 day Level one seminar.
 Needless to say, it was a fascinating 3 days packed full of cutting edge information and practical advice on how best to transform your body.

-Although Christian is best known for his work with Hollywood actors and his dramatic body transformations (He once got an actor to lose 12.5kg in 2 weeks) Christian very much believes that robust good health is the cornerstone upon which all body transformation results are based.
+Although Christian is best known for his work personal training Hollywood actors and his dramatic body transformations (He once got an actor to lose 12.5kg in 2 weeks) Christian very much believes that robust good health is the cornerstone upon which all body transformation results are based.
 Like us here at CoActive he sees fat loss as a ‘side effect’ of being healthy.
 With this in mind, here a is a brief summary on some of the things we learned:

 Digestion begins with the Cephatic phase